vishcodex/LLM_scratch_implementation/4_Implementing_GPT_Model_from_scratch/Notes.md

         - This adjustment speeds up the convergence to effective weights and ensures consistent, reliable training.
     - Layer normalization is typically applied before and after the multi-head attention module.

+**4.3 Implementing a feed forward network with GELU activations** -
+    - GELU activation function plays a crucial role in the neural network submodule.

+**short connections**
+-
+    - Shortcut connections are important for overcoming the limitations posed by the vanishing gradient problem in deep neural networks.